General Shade Specifications

 - Plate products shall comply with ASTM A-36.

-IV.
 POWDER COATING AND PRIMING

 - All non-galvanized steel shall be sandblasted and primed prior to powder coating using brown fused aluminum oxide grit and the following primer.